Rammbock9000/sat_mcm/README.md

 Installation instructions

 This project is set up to be extendable to various SAT backends.
-CaDiCaL and Z3 are currently supported.
+CaDiCaL, Glucose-Syrup and Z3 are currently supported.

 0) Go to the repository directory via